fuel9/DisplayMonkey/README.md

 The architecture is highly scalable, robust and can be used to manage large networks of displays over WAN or LAN connections.

+### Why

+Display Monkey provides an affordable yet powerful and modern alternative to commercial digital signage solutions that can improve communications in most organizations and corporations.

 ### Current features

 - Frame caching